spenserblack/actions-set-output/README.md

 I always forget how to set output in steps, so this is a helper action for setting outputs.
 There's probably several actions like this already.

+This action is a wrapper around the [dotenv gem](https://github.com/bkeepers/dotenv), so anything that would be valid in a `.env` file is valid for the `variables` input.

 ## Usage

 ```yaml